OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Conclusion

 \section{Conclusion}

-We present OmniFysics, a compact omni-modal model aimed at improving physical intelligence under web-scale supervision.
+We present OmniFysics, a compact omni-modal model trained under web-scale supervision.
 Central to our approach is a physical data engine: FysicsAny constructs 4.7M physics-compliant instruction-image pairs through hierarchical retrieval and physics-law validation, while FysicsOmniCap generates 872K high-fidelity video-instruction pairs via audio-visual consistency filtering.
 Additionally, we introduced FysicsEval, a benchmark with 3,854 samples for comprehensively evaluating physical attribute prediction and causal reasoning.
 Architecturally, OmniFysics integrates flow-matching image generation with an intent-aware router to enable efficient interaction.
-Experiments show significant gains in physical evaluations, omni-modal understanding, and physically faithful generation.
+Overall, results indicate that this physical data engine consistently improves model performance on physics-oriented understanding tasks.
 Future work will extend to long-horizon generation and embodied interaction simulation.